Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Rolling-window LMP and TLMP

 \subsubsection{Energy-congestion price decomposition}

 The R-LMP expression (\ref{eq:RLMP}) shows an explicit energy-congestion price decomposition, where the first term $\lambda_t^{\RLMP}$ is the system-wide uniform-price of energy for all generators and demands.
-The second term $\Sbf^{\intercal} \pmb{\phi}^{\RLMP}[t]$ is the congestion-induced differentiation of prices at different locations.
+The second term $\Sbf^{\intercal} \pmb{\phi}^{\RLMP}[t]$ is the congestion-induced price discrimination at different locations.
 Note that there are no ramping prices explicitly shown in R-LMP; the R-LMP expression is identical to that in the standard single-interval LMP.
 The inter-temporal effects of ramping on R-LMP are hidden in the sequence of R-LMP prices $\pibf^{\RLMP}[t]$.